Bay of Bengal: Geostrategic importance

 The Bay of Bengal is centrally located in South and Southeast Asia.
 It lies at the center of two huge economic blocks, the SAARC and ASEAN.
 It influences China's southern landlocked region in the north and major sea ports of Bangladesh and India.
-Bangladesh, China, India, and have forged naval cooperation agreements with Malaysia, Thailand and Indonesia to increase cooperation in checking terrorism in the high seas.
+China, India, and Bangladesh have forged naval cooperation agreements with Malaysia, Thailand, and Indonesia to increase cooperation in checking terrorism in the high seas.
 The Bay of Bengal's connection of South Asia to East Asia has aided in Bangladesh's efficiency of distributing natural gas to the Asia Pacific.

-Its outlying islands (the Andaman and Nicobar Islands) and, most importantly, major ports such as Port of Chittagong, Mongla, Matarbari Port, Paradip Kolkata, Chennai, Visakhapatnam, and Tuticorin, along its coast with the Bay of Bengal added to its importance.
+Its outlying islands (the Andaman and Nicobar Islands) and, most importantly, major ports such as Chittagong, Mongla, Payra, Paradip, Kolkata, Chennai, Visakhapatnam, and Tuticorin, along its coast with the Bay of Bengal added to its importance.

-China has recently made efforts to project influence into the region through tie-ups with Bangladesh and Myanmar.
+China has made efforts to project influence into the region through tie-ups with Myanmar and Bangladesh.
 The United States has held major exercises with Bangladesh, Malaysia, Singapore, Thailand and recently India.
 The largest ever wargame in Bay of Bengal, known as Malabar 2007, was held in 2007 and naval warships from the United States, India, Singapore, Japan and Australia took part.

 Large deposits of natural gas in the areas within Bangladesh's sea zone incited a serious urgency by India and Myanmar into a territorial dispute.
 Disputes over rights of some oil and gas blocks have caused brief diplomatic spats between Myanmar and India with Bangladesh.

 The disputed maritime boundary between Bangladesh and Myanmar resulted in military tensions in 2008 and 2009.
-The maritime dispute between Bangladesh and Myanmar settled in 2012 through the judgement of ITLOS.In 2014, the dispute between India and Bangladesh was also settled in which the UN tribunal awarded Bangladesh 19,467 sq. km of the 25,602 sq. km sea area of the Bay of Bengal.
+The maritime dispute between Bangladesh and Myanmar settled in 2012 through the judgement of ITLOS.
+In 2014, the dispute between India and Bangladesh was also settled in which the UN tribunal awarded Bangladesh 19,467 km2 of the 25,602 km2 sea area of the Bay of Bengal.